mattkretz/vir-simd/README.md

 [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/6916/badge)](https://bestpractices.coreinfrastructure.org/projects/6916)
 [![fair-software.eu](https://img.shields.io/badge/fair--software.eu-%E2%97%8F%20%20%E2%97%8F%20%20%E2%97%8B%20%20%E2%97%8F%20%20%E2%97%8F-yellow)](https://fair-software.eu)

-This project aims to provide a simple fallback for users of std::experimental::simd (Parallelism TS 2).
+This project aims to provide a fallback std::experimental::simd (Parallelism TS 2) implementation with additional features.
 Not every user can rely on GCC 11+ and its standard library to be present on all target systems.
 Therefore, the header `vir/simd.h` provides a fallback implementation of the TS specification that only implements the `scalar` and `fixed_size<N>` ABI tags.
 Thus, your code